The Employment Law Review: Denmark

 The employer is required by the GDPR to implement appropriate technical and organisational security measures to protect data against accidental or unlawful destruction, loss or alteration, and against unauthorised disclosure, abuse or other processing in violation of the provisions laid down in the GDPR.

 Infringement of data protection law may result in a number of different sanctions, such as agency orders, fines and an obligation to indemnify any damage suffered by the data subject (and others, if relevant) as a result of the infringement, along with criticism from the Danish Data Protection Authority (DDPA).
 As the maximum fine has been increased very significantly (the higher of 4 per cent of annual group turnover or €20 million), any company should be aware of the financial risks associated with GDPR violations.
 Furthermore, infringement will most likely result in significant negative press coverage and bad will.
-The rulings of the DDPA are usually published on the DPA's website, which is monitored by the press to a certain extent.
 In April and June 2019, respectively, the DDPA announced that the first two companies had been reported to the police for GDPR violations, with proposed fines of 1.2 million kroner and 1.5 million kroner, respectively.
-The highest fine for data protection violations to date is 25,000 kroner.
-If the police reports result in indictments by the prosecution (as clearly expected) then the fines will be tried in criminal court proceedings.
-For constitutional reasons, the DDPA is not authorised to issue fines.
+If a police report results in an indictment by the prosecution (as clearly expected), then the case will be tried in criminal court proceedings.
+For constitutional reasons, the DDPA is not authorised to issue administrative fines.

 ii Cross-border data transfers

 Any processing of personal data must be conducted in accordance with the fundamental requirements of the GDPR, including cross-border transfers.
-Cross-border transfers within the EEA are subject to the normal rules regarding disclosure of personal data in the GDPR.
-There is no requirement to register the transfer with the DPA.
+Cross-border transfers within the EEA are subject to the normal rules in the GDPR regarding disclosure of personal data.
+There is no requirement to register the transfer with the DPA, unless the transfer is based on the derogation provisions in Article 49 of the GDPR.

-- Establishment of appropriate safeguards: the GDPR permits cross-border transfers of data, if the data controller or processor has provided the safeguards mentioned in Article 46 of the GDPR.
-This could be binding corporate rules, which define an intra-company policy, which, when approved by the relevant supervisory authority, establish appropriate safeguards with regard to transfers of personal data between companies within the EEA and companies outside the EEA.
-Appropriate safeguards can also be provided with the agreement of the European Commission's standard contractual clauses, which comprise standard data protection clauses adopted by the European Commission.
-The standard contractual clauses have standard formats for data transfer between data controllers, and data transfer between data controllers and data processors.
-The standard contractual clauses are available on the European Commission's website.
+- Establishment of appropriate safeguards: the GDPR permits cross-border transfers of data, if the data controller or processor has provided the safeguards stated in Article 46 of the GDPR.
+This could be binding corporate rules defining an intra-company policy, which establish appropriate safeguards.
+Appropriate safeguards can also be provided with the agreement of the European Commission's standard contractual clauses, which have standard formats for data transfers.

-- Specific derogations: Article 49 of the GDPR includes specific approaches that permit data transfers in the event of failing to use the mechanisms described in points (a) and (b).
+- Specific derogations: Article 49 of the GDPR includes specific approaches that permit data transfers in the event of failing to use the mechanisms described in points (a) and (b), above.
 For example, a data transfer may, under certain circumstances, take place with the data subject's consent.

 iii Sensitive data

 Generally, the legal basis for the processing of personal data depends on the type of data being processed – mainly, whether the data should be considered sensitive or not.
-According to the GDPR, the term 'sensitive data' is no longer used; instead, the GDPR introduces the term 'special categories of personal data' in Article 9.
+The GDPR introduces the term 'special categories of personal data' in Article 9 (sensitive personal data).
 This category comprises genetic, biometric and health data as well as personal data revealing racial and ethnic origin, political opinions, religious or ideological convictions, or trade union membership.
 According to the GDPR, the processing of special categories of personal data requires consent from the data subject or other legal grounds specifically mentioned in the GDPR, but according to the DPA, the processing of special categories of personal data may take place (1) when the processing is necessary for the purpose of observing and respecting employment law obligations and the rights of the employer or the data subject as laid down by other laws or collective agreements, or (2) when the processing is necessary to enable the employer or a third party to pursue a legitimate interest that arises from other laws or collective agreements, provided the interests or fundamental rights or freedom of the data subject are not overridden.

 Social security numbers are not special categories of data according to the GDPR, which means that this information is subject to the general processing rule in Article 6 of the GDPR.
-However, according to the DPA, the processing of social security numbers requires a legal ground (e.g., consent from the data subject or that the processing activity is required by law).4
+However, according to the DPA, the processing of social security numbers requires a special legal ground in accordance with Section 11 of the DPA or Article 9 of the GDPR (e.g., consent from the data subject or that the processing activity is required by law).5

 According to Danish administrative practice, records regarding criminal background checks are categorised as information regarding criminal offences and subject to the processing rule in Article 10 of the GDPR, unless the record is clean, in which case the information is subject to the general processing rule in Article 6 of the GDPR.
-However, according to the DPA, the processing of information regarding criminal offences requires a legal ground (e.g., consent from the data subject).5
+However, according to the DPA, the processing of information regarding criminal offences requires a special legal ground in accordance with Section 8 of the DPA or Article 9 of the GDPR (e.g., consent from the data subject).6

 iv Background checks

-Background checks are allowed in general, though some, such as credit checks and criminal records checks, are permitted, subject to special requirements.
+Background checks are allowed in general, though some, such as credit checks and criminal records checks, are permitted only subject to special requirements.

-The employer is only permitted to collect information revealing criminal actions if that information is relevant to the position applied for by the applicant or undertaken by an existing employee, such as a crime committed for the sake of enrichment where the position involves financial responsibility (e.g., a managing director, chief financial officer or financial controller).
+The employer is permitted to collect information revealing criminal actions only if that information is relevant to a position that an applicant has applied for or is being undertaken by an existing employee, such as a crime committed for the sake of enrichment where the position involves financial responsibility (e.g., managing director, chief financial officer or financial controller).
 Private employers do not have access to public criminal records.
 Generally, access to these records requires written consent by the applicant or employee in accordance with the Regulation on the Central Criminal Register.

-Under the Salaried Employees Act, a dismissal must be reasonably justified by the circumstances of the employer or the employee (e.g., redundancy and poor performance, respectively), assuming the employee has been employed for at least one year (as at the date notice is given).
+Under the Salaried Employees Act, a dismissal must be reasonably justified by the circumstances of the employer or the employee (e.g., redundancy or poor performance, respectively), assuming the employee has been employed for at least one year (as at the date on which notice is given).
 Otherwise, it will be unfair.

 In other words, employees who have been employed for less than one year are not protected against unfair dismissal.
 However, they will be protected against any discrimination from the start of the employment under anti-discrimination legislation.